paholg/dimensioned-examples/README.md

-# Monte Carlo Test
+# Monte Carlo Simulation of a Homogeneous Hard Sphere Fluid

-This repository contains multiple versions of the same Monte Carlo simulation.
-It began as a timing test between C++ code and equivalent Rust code.
-Now it serves primarily as an example of using [`dimensioned`](https://github.com/paholg/dimensioned/).
+This repository contains four versions of the same simulation; a C++ version, a Rust version with no units, and two Rust versions with units that demonstrate different ways to use [`dimensioned`](https://github.com/paholg/dimensioned/).

-As a result of starting as essentially a Rust clone of C++ code, much of the Rust code isn't exactly idiomatic.

 # Usage